ayonli/type-guard/README.md

 ### JSON Schema for Functions

-As we've used decorators to add constrain features to class methods, it would be much better if we can annotate the method via plain JSON Schema as an API.
+As we've used decorators to add constraint features to class methods, it would be much better if we can annotate the method via plain JSON Schema as an API.
 This's why this package also added a `getJSONSchema()` function to the `Function.prototype`, which retrieves a super schema of the function design.